manimovassagh/sgeht/README.md

-# This Package is a very simple JSON response getter
+# This Package is a very simple JSON response getter with Go
 easy peasy only import package and then : sgeht.SReq(url) only give url as string inside SReq function.